 A week or two after I decided to participate, I had my first visit.
 My weight, height and blood pressure were checked and they gave me my first shot.
 The next day I had a headache, sore throat, chills and arm pain.
 I hoped that it meant I got the vaccine and not a placebo.

 Some of my friends from school also participated or applied to participate.
 We all wanted to be done with the pandemic and move forward as fast as we could.
 We were, like, really motivated to help out.

 After my second visit in early January, I had similar symptoms except a little stronger.
 Later we found out that I did get the vax.
 I was protected, although I kept wearing a mask, social distancing and washing my hands.

 It will be a special memory that I was able to help on the frontlines, trying to fight back against the virus.
 It'll be a memorable moment in time that will impact me for the rest of my life.

 Photo: Caleb, second from left, with his family (his dad Richard, brother Joshua, and mom Gina).

 It's been a positive experience for Caleb, Joshua, and for our family—seeing the success of the vaccine and knowing that we were able to contribute.

 Vaccines for children are key to ending this pandemic.
 Children can get severely ill and

 hospitalized from COVID, which we've seen happen in rising numbers since summer.

-The good news is that, based on clinical trial data that Caleb and so many other children and teens participated in, the U.S. Food and Drug Administration (FDA) authorized COVID vaccines for kids age 12 and up.
-The results of COVID vaccine clinical trials for the 5 to 11 age group are expected to be submitted to the FDA soon, and trials continue for children as young as six months old.
+The good news is that, based on clinical trial data that Caleb and so many other children and teens participated in, the U.S. Food and Drug Administration (FDA) authorized COVID vaccines for kids age 5 and up.
+Clinical trials continue for children as young as six months old.